falconshark/vue-booklet/README.md

 ## Usage

-Import module from days-calendar, then register it to Vue:
+Import module from vue-mybook, then register it to Vue:

 ```js
 import vueMybook from 'vue-mybook';